-Women and girls also wore tunics; however, these reached their ankles and tied near the waist.
+Women and girls also wore tunics; however, these reached their ankles and were tied near the waist.

-While many girls stayed home with their mothers to take care of the home, some girls were allowed to attend schools with the boys.
+While many girls stayed home with their mothers to take care of the home, some girls were allowed to attend school with the boys.

 Schools often consisted of only one room and might have resembled a small Roman shop, like a bakery.